Star Wars: Rebel Assault II: The Hidden Empire: Plot

 Rookie One takes a crash course in TIE piloting from Admiral Krane with two TIEs stolen from the Empire.
 Then, they head out to the jump point where they encounter TIE Interceptors.
 After defeating them, Rookie One heads to Imdaar Alpha alone and encounters sentry guns and force fields along the way.
 He meets with Ru Murleen (played by Julie Eccles), Rookie One's previous flight instructor from Rebel Assault.
-They fly to an Imperial Landing Platform on the far side of a swamp on Speeder Bikes, fighting off swamp monsters along the way.
-Disguised as stormtroopers, Rookie One and Ru Murleen steal an Imperial shuttle and board Admiral Sarn's cloaked Super Star Destroyer Terror; however, their actions alert the whole ship.
-After defeating numerous stormtroopers within the Super Star Destroyer and later in the maintenance tunnels, they steal a TIE Phantom from the hangar and escape just before the hanger doors close.
+They fly to an Imperial Landing Platform on the far side of a swamp on Speeder Bikes.
+Disguised as stormtroopers, Rookie One and Ru Murleen steal an Imperial shuttle and board Admiral Sarn's cloaked Super Star Destroyer Terror.
+After defeating numerous stormtroopers within the Super Star Destroyer and later in the maintenance tunnels, they steal a TIE Phantom from the hangar.
 After the destruction of Terror from inside, along with many other TIE Phantoms, Darth Vader kills Admiral Sarn for his failures and escapes on his TIE Advanced.
 The Imdaar Alpha facility manufacturing the new fighters suddenly appears on Imdaar's moon, as it was also equipped with a cloaking device that was damaged when the Terror exploded.
 After destroying the facility and returning to a Rebel base, the leader of the Rebels thanks them for saving the day once again.
 Darth Vader informs the Emperor of what happened and the stolen TIE Phantom at the Rebel Base self-destructs.